The World's Religions

 The Religions of Man began as a class taught by Huston Smith at Washington University in St. Louis.
-In 1955, the producers at KECT, the local NET (precursor of PBS) affiliate, were looking for original content for the newly launched national network.
+In 1955, the producers at KETC, the local NET (precursor of PBS) affiliate, were looking for original content for the newly launched national network.
 Upon asking the local university what the most popular class was, they were told it was Huston Smith's class.
 That series was the first TV show to offer college credit.

 The success of the series led to the development of a book titled The Religions of Man (later re-titled The World's Religions), written by religious studies scholar Huston Smith.
 The book was first published in 1958 and has since been translated into twelve languages.
 It became "one of the most widely used college textbooks on comparative religion."

 Class and TV series

 The class, The Religions of Man, was first broadcast in 1955 as a weekly TV series that had 17 episodes.
 Each episode focused on a different religion or aspect of a religion.